statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 ## Notes on Optimization

 The `scipy.optimize.minimize` uses a variant of Gradient descent to find an optimal set of parameters (a,b).
-Gradient Decent is an iterative optimization algorithm used in finding the minimum of a function.
+Gradient Descent is an iterative optimization algorithm used in finding the minimum of a function.
 Here, we use it for finding the parameters that minimize the loss function.

 ### Concept of Gradient Descent